 The City & Borough of Juneau Assembly gave Eaglecrest’s Board of Directors and staff their blessing to pursue the idea of developing commercial summer operations.
-Eaglecrest is in the preliminary stages and is advancing the idea in an effort to ensure Eaglecrest’s long-term operation, maintenance, and financial sustainability.
+Eaglecrest has been working closely with industry experts and city officials to advance the idea of purchasing a fixed-grip gondola in an effort to ensure the ski area’s long-term operation and financial sustainability.

 Ski areas throughout the industry, small and large, have increasingly turned to summer revenue streams in order to thrive year-round and mitigate the financial impact of challenging winters.
 In the mid-1980s, Eaglecrest initiated steps to increase summer visitation with limited success.
 Since then, the landscapes of Eaglecrest Ski Area and Juneau’s summer tourism have changed dramatically.

 There are two development scenarios moving forward.
 The first is the status quo attempt to operate and maintain the ski area in the historical manner.
-The second is to pivot towards a model that leverages revenue streams from Juneau’s summer tourist visitation.
+The second is to pivot towards a model that leverages revenue streams from Juneau’s summer tourist visitation, utilizing a gondola for comfortable and weather-protected transportation to the summit.

 Before analyzing summer operations, it’s important to plainly address Eaglecrest’s status quo.
 Eaglecrest operates on a 70% cost recovery model with annual expenses exceeding winter revenues.
 The budget is balanced through an annual CBJ Genereal Fund Obligation, often referred to as the city subsidy.
 We are grateful for the support so we can continue offering world-class skiing, snowboarding, and youth programming to the residents of Southeast Alaska.